Lisa Marie Varon: Independent circuit (2011–2019)

 Tara took part of Family Wrestling Entertainment's FWE: Fallout pay-per-view on November 15, 2011, defeating Madison Rayne with Christy Hemme as the special guest referee.
 Tara returned to the promotion on February 25, 2012, taking part of a tournament to determinate the inaugural FWE Women's Champion at FWE: No Limits, losing to Maria Kanellis.
 Tara then helped Maria defeat Winter to win the championship alongside her partner Ms. Tessmacher.
 On November 9, 2013, Varon debuted at House of Hardcore 3, where she and Stevie Richards were defeated by Carlito and Rosita.

 Varon debuted for Ring of Honor on October 26, 2013, under her real name.
 She made an FAQ before Glory by Honor XII.
 At the event, she attacked Maria Kanellis with a Widow's Peak.

 On June 19, 2015, Varon appeared at Maryland Championship Wrestling's Ladies Night event as the special guest referee for the MCW Women's Championship main event match between Mickie James and Amber Rodriguez, attacking villainous enforcer Melina during the match following Melina's attack towards James, who went on to capture the title.

 On September 2, 2016, Victoria made her debut for Chikara, when she entered the 2016 King of Trios tournament as part of Team Original Divas Revolution, alongside Jazz and Mickie James.
 They defeated Team Shimmer (Candice LeRae, Crazy Mary Dobson and Solo Darling) in their first round match.
 The following day, Team Original Divas Revolution was eliminated from the tournament by The Warriors Three (Oleg the Usurper, Princess KimberLee and ThunderFrog).

 On December 2, 2017, Varon appeared at House of Hardcore 36 as Candice Michelle's opponent in Candice's retirement match.
 Varon turned heel and attacked Candice after feigning an injury, only to be defeated by Candice with a DDT.

 On January 6, 2019, Varon announced that it would be her last year as an active wrestler.
 She competed in her last match in the main event at Master of Ring Entertainment on September 21, 2019; defeating Melina to become the inaugural MORE Women's Champion.

-On November 18, 2020 in an interview with WrestlingInc.com, Varon expressed interest in working with All Elite Wrestling (AEW) in a behind-the-scene capacity.
-She feels she can accomplish a lot for the company as a trainer and agent and share her extensive knowledge about the business.